 Sample of completed Transparency declarations and transparency reports filed under Part 2 of LOTA Transparency Declarations and Transparency Reports. transparency records for a Relevant Trust

-The following short introduction provides an overview on LOTR and how it will be applied:
+The following short introduction provides an overview on LOTR and how it is applied:

 In the LOTA Policy Webinar, you will learn more about the Land Owner Transparency Act and how it is administered.
-Click below to register for the LOTA Policy Webinar: The following LOTA Policy Webinar was recorded on October 28, 2020:
+The following LOTA Policy Webinar was recorded on October 28, 2020:

 Download the slide deck for the LOTR Policy Webinar